← Back to Blog

 7. Permissions.
 Always last.
 Permissions reference everything, so fixing anything earlier in the sequence is cheaper if nothing is locked down yet.

-If your tool does not enforce this sequence, enforce it yourself by running the migration in phases.
+If the chosen tool does not enforce this sequence, teams should enforce it themselves by running the migration in phases.
 MigrationFox’s Full Site Migration enforces it automatically — the schema phase runs to completion before item writes begin.

 Pages and web parts

 Modern SharePoint pages are not files; they are canvas layouts with web-part objects.
-Treat them as structured data, not as copy-paste HTML.
+They should be treated as structured data, not as copy-paste HTML.

 For each page, the Graph pages endpoint returns a list of web-part instances with their properties (text content, image references, list references, link arrays).
 A competent migration walks that structure and recreates each web part by type on the destination page, not by scraping HTML.

 The one category that needs extra thought is third-party SPFx web parts.
-If your source page uses a custom SPFx solution, the destination tenant needs the same app package installed — same package ID, same version — before the web part will render.
-Your migration tool cannot install the package for you (that is a tenant-admin action).
-What it can do is surface the missing packages in a pre-flight report so you install them before cutover.
+If a source page uses a custom SPFx solution, the destination tenant needs the same app package installed — same package ID, same version — before the web part will render.
+A migration tool cannot install the package on its own (that is a tenant-admin action).
+What it can do is surface the missing packages in a pre-flight report so they can be installed before cutover.

 Version history: trade-offs